Route Multi-Region Traffic to SAP Build Work Zone, standard edition, using Amazon Route 53

 The other points a customer might consider before adopting this architecture:

-- The state of the applications will not be retained when the users’ traffic gets redirected to the other launchpad and this might force the user to refresh his page
+- The effect on the Stateful Apps: The state of the applications will not be retained when the users’ traffic gets redirected to the other launchpad and this might force the user to refresh his page because when the switch happens, the data could be served from a different App Server which might not know of the current state.

 Conclusion and Next Steps